bikerider/playbook/reportdata/App_Orig_NWC_message_resultCodes_explanation.md

-# TU NWC App originated call dashboard
+# TU NWC App originated message dashboard

 The meaning of the different values provided in the dashboard are: